bgosha24/TicTacToe/README.md

 # TicTacToe
-2 player TicTacToe game using only QWERTY characters as the UI

 My first python project ever!

 This was created during my completion of a python course I found online.
-Simple game using a made up interface.
+It is a simple 2 player TicTacToe game using only QWERTY characters as the UI.